Electric vehicles are here to stay

 Electric options for so-called micro-mobility is a good place to start, with the range of electrified transport having expanded rapidly since they first emerged in 2017.

-According to the International Energy Agency's (IEA) Global EV Outlook 2020, e-scooters, e-bikes and electric mopeds are now available in over 600 cities across more than 50 countries worldwide.
+According to the International Energy Agency's (IEA) Global EV Outlook 2021, e-scooters, e-bikes and electric mopeds are now available in over 650 cities worldwide.